jart/bestline/README.md

 # Bestline

-Library for interactive pseudoteletypewriter command sessions using ANSI Standard X3.64 control sequences
+Library for interactive pseudoteletypewriter command sessions using ANSI Standard X3.64 control sequences.

 ![Bestline Demo Video GIF](bestline.gif)

 ## Overview

-This is a single-file no-dependencies C or C++ library that makes it as easy as possible to display a command prompt that asks the user for input.
-It supports Emacs editing shortcuts, history search, completion / hint callback, and utf-8 editing under a bsd-2 license.
+This is a single-file, no-dependencies C or C++ library that makes it as easy as possible to display a command prompt that asks the user for input.
+It supports Emacs editing shortcuts, history search, completion / hint callback, and UTF-8 editing under a BSD-2 license.

-Bestline is a fork of linenoise (a popular readline alternative) that fixes its bugs and adds the missing features while reducing binary footprint (surprisingly) by removing bloated dependencies, which means you can finally have a permissively-licensed command prompt w/ a 38kb footprint that's nearly as good as gnu readline.
+Bestline is a fork of [linenoise](https://github.com/antirez/linenoise/) (a popular GNU Readline alternative) that fixes its bugs and adds the missing features while reducing binary footprint (surprisingly) by removing bloated dependencies, which means you can finally have a permissively-licensed command prompt w/ a 38kb footprint that's nearly as good as GNU Readline.

 ```
 $ CC="cc -s -static -Os -DNDEBUG" make